PSBP-Library/psbp001/README.md

 Programs are values of type `Z >--> Y` that are defined in terms of program concepts that are specified in `trait Program`.

-The program concepts can
+The program concepts can be

-- be implemented in various ways without changing the program definitions,
+- implemented in various ways without changing the program definitions,
-- be extended by need,
+- extended by need,
-- be effectful ones.
+- effectful ones.

 ### Functions and Programs